 Last year Micron21 teamed up with NSFOCUS to design an anti-DDoS solution.
 According to both companies, the solution uses a multi-stage approach to monitoring, detecting and mitigating attacks.

 It works by protecting all packets to a series of algorithms that correctly identify malicious traffic.
 These can be applied to anti-spoofing, protocol analysis, user behaviour analysis, fingerprints and others.

 The AusCERT conference kicks off in Queensland on Thursday and Friday.

-Micron21 is a Melbourne-based data centre provider.
-It has six data centre locations around the world that are connected to more than 1500 global networks.
+Micron21 is a Melbourne-based data center provider.
+It has six data center locations around the world that are connected to more than 1500 global networks.